kanidm/kanidm/book/src/frequently_asked_questions.md

 they do not even support RSA keys up to 8192 bits (but they do support ECDSA 384 and 521).
 An example of this is TPMs, which only support up to 4096 bit RSA keys at this time.

-As a result, we want to "guide" people toward smaller, faster and more secure cryptographic standards like ECDSA.
+As a result, we want to guide people toward smaller, faster and more secure cryptographic standards like ECDSA.
 We want to encourage application developers to implement ECDSA in their OAuth2 applications as it is likely that limitations of RSA will be hit in the future.